-It’s very easy to make coconut haystacks at home, and if you use dark chocolate and unsweetened coconut, it’s actually a very healthy treat.
+It’s very easy to make coconut haystacks at home, and if you use dark chocolate and unsweetened coconut, it’s a very healthy treat!

 I first tried coconut haystacks in a small artisan chocolate shop in Lake Tahoe, California.
 As someone who adores both coconut and dark chocolate, it’s no surprise that I thought they were amazing.

 There are several classic food combinations.
-Chocolate and peanut butter comes to mind (these peanut butter chocolate bars are so good!).
+Chocolate and peanut butter come to mind (these peanut butter chocolate bars are so good!).
 Chocolate and coconut is definitely another perfect combination.

 My favorite candy as a kid, transformed